 With so many things to do in Arizona, you have plenty of options for how to spend your free time.
-Luckily, the diversity within your Arizona state parks will not only show you the most beautiful places to visit in Arizona, but will give you a chance to experience the most memorable adventures of your life.
+Luckily, the diversity within Arizona's state parks will not only show you the most beautiful places to visit in Arizona, but will give you a chance to experience the most memorable adventures of your life.
 Take a look at the following activities and choose for yourself!

 You’ve put in a long week at work and this is your chance to recharge, relax, and seek out fun things to do in Arizona this weekend!
 Diversity, beauty, and opportunity: we truly are lucky to have so many amazing recreation options within the our state!
 Seek adventure this weekend and check out these amazing options with Arizona State Parks and Trails.